How to spend a summer long weekend in Montréal

 Originally a farm, Parc La Fontaine is wonderful patch of green space in the heart of the Plateau-Mont-Royal neighbourhood.
 In the summer, there’s no better place to kick back and read a book in the shade of towering maples trees, sunbathe, have a picnic, or stroll along the pathways.

-With over 63 hectares of green space, Parc Maisonneuve is an ideal backdrop for a wide range of recreational activities—and it’s far from the hustle and bustle.
+With over 63 hectares of green space, Parc Maisonneuve is an ideal backdrop for a wide range of recreational activities — and it’s far from the hustle and bustle.

-When it's hot and sunny, we get thirsty.
-So, where to convene for a drink?
-Each summer, the Montréal terrasse scene reaches new heights.
 To make Montréal feel even more relaxed, most neighbourhoods have transformed one (or more) main commercial strips into walkable pedestrian paradises.
 Some favourites include:

 When a pint seems too basic and a bottle of wine lacks that inventive flair, Montréal’s cocktail bars hit the perfect note.
 From classics harkening to the Rat Pack to avant-garde mixology magic that reinvents the craft, we’ve got all the options.
-All that’s left to do is choose your spot.
+All that’s left to do is choose your cocktail spot.

-Indeed, Montréal has something for everyone.
-But let’s start with the basics—if there is one item that has secured Montréal’s place on the world’s food map, it’s smoked meat.
+If there is one item that has secured Montréal’s place on the world’s food map, it’s smoked meat.
 Here is your guide to finding the best smoked meat in Montréal.
 Speaking of the basics, here’s everything you need to know about Montréal bagels.

 If you’ve gone a bit overboard with the fries and gravy (or smoked meat and bagels) lately, and feel a need to cleanse your body with some plant-based fare, Montréal’s got you covered with some of the best vegetarian and vegan eats around.